FINANCIAL PROFESSIONALS ONLY

 Small-Cap Market Outlook

 We remain highly confident about the long-term prospects for our chosen asset class.
 While always cautious about reading too much into a short-term performance period such as a single quarter, we believe that a leadership shift is upon us.
-During large-cap’s extended leadership period, it’s easy to forget that market cycles are finite, but we have been small-cap specialists with a long-term investment horizon for long enough to know that patience is a critical investment virtue—and that finding attractively valued opportunities during periods of relative underperformance creates the foundation for rewarding long-term results.
+During large-cap’s extended leadership period, it’s easy to forget that market cycles are finite.
+However, we have been small-cap specialists with a long-term investment horizon for long enough to know that patience is a critical investment virtue—and that finding attractively valued opportunities during periods of relative underperformance creates the foundation for rewarding long-term results.

 Against the backdrop of moderating inflation, normalized interest rates, and a still growing U.S. economy, it looks to us that small-cap’s lengthy stretch in the relative performance wilderness has run its course.
 Our reasoning is rooted in the notion that as the economy continues to stabilize, valuations are likely to rise for those businesses that have largely sat out the mega-cap performance regime.
 Such a move is likely to benefit small-caps more than larger companies.
 And large-cap cycles have historically peaked at market tops crowded with mega-caps.
-As bottom-up small-cap stock pickers, however, the most significant factor for us is that majority of the management teams we’ve been speaking to remain cautiously optimistic over the long run.
-With no recession having materialized after nearly three years after its imminent arrival being predicted, we see the increasing likelihood of a soft landing for the resilient U.S. economy—which will begin to see more tangible benefits of reshoring, the CHIPS Act, and numerous infrastructure projects in 2024 and into 2025.
+As bottom-up small-cap stock pickers, however, the most significant factor for us is that the majority of the management teams we’ve been speaking to remain cautiously optimistic over the long run.
+With no recession having materialized nearly three years after its imminent arrival being predicted, we see the increasing likelihood of a soft landing for the resilient U.S. economy—which will begin to see more tangible benefits of reshoring, the CHIPS Act, and numerous infrastructure projects in 2025.

 Amid the difficulties of volatile markets and periods of economic uncertainty, we think it’s crucial to remind investors of the opportunity to build their small-cap allocation at attractively low prices.
 History shows the rewards that have accrued to investors who had the necessary patience and discipline to stay invested during periods of sluggish or negative performance.
 We continue to see the currently unsettled period as an opportune time to invest in select small-caps for the long run.

-Small-Cap’s Estimated Earnings Growth is Expected to Be Higher Than Large-Cap’s in 2025
+Small-Cap’s Estimated Earnings Growth Is Expected to Be Higher Than Large-Cap’s in 2025

 When the Equal-Weighted Russell 1000 Outperformed, Small-Cap Generally Led